 - Outlining quality standards and product requirements to the supplier and importer as you expected the shipment to meet and

 - Providing objective criteria for inspecting the product to ensure the customer’s expectations are being met.

-Before starting the products, you share the detailed checklist with your supplier, that would gives the supplier an opportunity to review your requirements and notify you if any are unreasonable or need to be addressed prior to mass production.
+Before starting the products, you share the detailed checklist with your supplier, which would give the supplier an opportunity to review your requirements and notify you if any are unreasonable or need to be addressed prior to mass production.